gregoryv/mq/etc/blog.md

 what you need as you go along.
 I've never been a fan of such top down development, hard to do test driven developent(TDD) in that scenario.

+First thing is to actually read the specification and get a feel for it.
+The requirements are spread out within the document which gives them context and they follow RFC2119 for phrasing which is nice.

+As I read on, navigation became a bit of a hassle.
+Having to jump up and down to the table of contents and then into a specific section was cumbersome with that many sections.
+This became even more disturbing once development started.
+To remedy that I saved a local copy and added anchors with proper names where needed, ie. #connect to directly jump to the Connect packet section.

 <a name="design"></a>
 ## Design <a class="link" href="#design">§</a>